Hitting Topological Minor Models in Planar Graphs is Fixed Parameter Tractable: The two main subroutines of the algorithm

 \subsection{Reducing the solution space}

-We now prove the following lemma that intuitively states that there is an algorithm that given a graph $G$ and a ``big enough'' railed annulus ${\cal A}$ of $G$, it ``reduces'' the set of vertices that are candidates to the hitting set $S$.
+We now prove the following lemma that intuitively states that there is an algorithm that given a graph $G$ and a ``big enough'' railed annulus ${\cal A}$ of $G$, it ``reduces'' the set of vertices that are candidates to the set $S$ that certifies that {${\bf tm}_{\cal F}(G)\leq k$}.